mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 }
 ```

-The corresponding batch pipeline looks like this:
+The corresponding batch pipeline is less complex and looks like this:

 ```scala
 def main(mainArgs: Array[String]): Unit = {